 What will be in phase 2 of KSA e-invoicing?

-Phase 2 of the e-invoicing regulations in KSA is called the integration phase (fatoorah), and it starts on 1st January 2023.
+Phase 2 of the e-invoicing regulations in KSA is called the integration phase (fatoorah) and will start on 1 January 2023.
 The integration phase is compulsory for certain taxpayers mentioned in the e-invoicing regulations.

 The authority divides such taxpayers into target groups, requiring the target group to integrate their e-invoicing generating system into the ZATCA’s system.